15 May 2022

 Having recently dropped in price, the TP-Link AC1200 offers great value and performance.
-Spec wise, it’s too close to call between the AC1200 and Huawei’s B525.
+Spec wise, it’s too close to call between the AC1200 4G+ and Huawei’s B525.
 Both offer 300/50 4G speeds, 802.11ac WiFi and four Gigabit ports.
-These TP-Link routers are excellent value and they’re frequently discounted to around £100 on Amazon.
+These TP-Link routers are excellent value and are sometimes discounted to around £100 on Amazon.